danielschlachta/vm/README.md

 somewhat rough system restart.
 Unless you use other options you must specify a name for the snapshot to be saved using `--vm-save`.

-Suspending the guest first is practical because this way it expects to be halted while when you resume from a snapshot taken from a machine in the running state you will notice that the system time will be wrong among potentially a lot of other problems.
-Vm will detect whether `systemctl` or `loginctrl` are present and call the first one found using `sudo`.
-When you use `vm
+Suspending the virtual machine is practical because this way the guest os already expects to not be running for a while.
+When you resume from a snapshot taken from a machine in the running state you will notice that the system time will be wrong among potentially a lot of other problems.

-It is your responsibility to make sure that the user you configured in `.vmrc` can use the respective command without getting a password prompt.
-Vm will not hang if it would get one, but it obviously will not work either.
+Vm will detect whether `systemctl` or `loginctrl` are present and call the first one found using `sudo`; it is your responsibility to make sure that the user you configured in `.vmrc` can use the respective command without getting a password prompt (see **Set up networking** above); vm will not hang when you don't do this, but it obviously won't work either.

 Please do not try to finagle other systems to simulate the presence of `systemctl` or `loginctl` by creating a script that echoes things to